alexsxnchez/OnRoute/readme.md

-# HTTP 5202 PHP Project: onRoute
+# HTTP5202 PHP Project - OnRoute

+## My Contribution
 #### Alexis Arevalo: Vehcile Rentals (Pages - vehicles.php, vehicleInfo.php, and vehicleSelection.php)

 - All vehicles in the database are displayed, and the user can select a vehicle by clicking on it.